webcubed/dots-hyprland/.config/quickshell/ii/assets/icons8/plumpy/README.md

 -   settings.svg
 -   power.svg

-Dimensions:
+Dimensions

--   Canvas: 24x24 px (viewBox="0 0 24 24").
+-   Canvas: 24x24 (viewBox="0 0 24 24").
+Keep centered; separate duotone layers.
--   Stroke/fill scalable; keep centered.
-Duotone layers should be separate path elements for primary/secondary.

-Coloring:
+Coloring

--   We recolor in QML with the shell palette.
-In quick toggles: on=tinted with Appearance.m3colors.m3onPrimary; off=tinted with Appearance.colors.colOnLayer1.
-In headers/buttons we use Appearance.colors.colOnLayer0.
-Set fills to currentColor or leave as black/gray.
+-   We tint in QML using the shell palette.
+Fills can be black/gray or currentColor.

-Notes:

--   Keep names lowercase with dashes as above.
--   If an exact Plumpy asset doesn’t exist, pick the closest Plumpy duotone.

 Night Light naming

--   Auto mode uses: night-light.svg (moon + stars)
+-   Auto: night-light.svg (moon + stars)
--   Manual mode uses: moon.svg
+-   Manual: moon.svg

-Fetching Wi‑Fi strengths automatically:
+Fetching Wi‑Fi strengths automatically

--   Use the helper script to pull Plumpy Wi‑Fi strength drawables from the Iconify repo and convert them to SVGs:
+-   Use the helper script to pull Plumpy Wi‑Fi strength drawables:
-    -   scripts/icons/fetch_iconify_wifi.sh
--   This writes wifi-1.svg .. wifi-4.svg and derives wifi-0.svg.
+-   scripts/icons/fetch_iconify_wifi.sh (writes wifi-1..4.svg and derives wifi-0.svg)

-Enable in UI:
+Enable in UI

--   Settings → Interface → Sidebars → “Use Icons8 Plumpy icons for quick toggles”.
+-   Settings → Interface → Sidebars → "Use Icons8 Plumpy icons for quick toggles".

+## How to add a missing icon

+1. Save the SVG named exactly as listed above into this folder (24×24 viewBox).
+2. Prefer simple paths; colors can be black/gray (we tint in QML).
+3. The UI loads new icons automatically; PlumpyIcon falls back to Material until the asset exists.